sirishan21/DATACAP-SMART-EXPORT/README.md

 6. Tables :
 Enables one to extract table content.
 This feature can be used at file, document, page and field level.

+6. Smart Export Template Builder UI :
+Enables one to build a template that is used by the Smart Export Custom action.
+For further details refer UI/README.md

 ## Technology
 C#
+Java
+ReactJS

 ## Dependencies
 Datacap.Globals.dll